Using live templates

 Step 2.
 Apply the live template

-- Position the caret on the name of the declaration on which you want to apply the aspect.
+1. Position the caret on the name of the declaration to which you want to apply the aspect.

-Click on the lightbulb or refactoring icon, and choose to Apply live template.
+2. Click on the lightbulb or refactoring icon and choose Apply live template.
+Screenshot

-Choose the aspect that you want to apply
+3. Select the aspect that you wish to apply.
+Screenshot

 Note

-The author of the live template can customize the appearance of the live template in the refactoring menu.
-It may be under a different menu item than Apply live template.
+The author of the live template has the ability to customize the appearance of the live template in the refactoring menu.
+Consequently, it may be found under a different menu item than Apply live template.